open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 * agent control events  - structure control messages
   * _invite_ - Say 'hello' and respond to any whisper utterances.
   * _bye_ - Ignore this event from another assistant.
+  * _findAssistant_
+      - if the _to_ is addressed to you:
+        - If the scope is 'internal' or 'all' - return your own manifest as a candidate servicingManifest in a _proposeAssistant_ event.
+        - If the scope is 'external' - ignore this event.
+      - if there is _to_ section is not specified:
+        - If the scope is 'internal' or 'all'
-  * _findAssistant_ - Return your own URLa nd manifest as a candidate servicingManifest in a _proposeAssistant_ event.
+          - If there is NOT a dialogEvent parameter - return your own manifest as a candidate servicingManifest in a _proposeAssistant_ event.
+          - If there is a dialogEvent parameter - consider whether the dialog event contains something you want to service.
+If you are not sure, ignore this event.
+Otherwise return a servicingManifest in a _proposeAssistant_ event containing the relevant manifests of the services you offer that can meet the request.
+        - if the scope is 'external' - ignore this event.
   * _proposeAssistant_ - Ignore this event if you did not ask for a recommendation.
-  * _invite_ - A conversant is invited to join the conversation.
-  * _uninvite_ - A conversant is removed from the conversation.
+  * _uninvite_ - Leave this conversation (i.e. stop responding to all events from this conversation_id)
-  * _bye_ -  A conversant is leaving the conversation

 * floor management events - giving and taking the floor
-  * _requestFloor_ - Send this if you don't have the floor and want to requeswt it
+  * _requestFloor_ - Ignore this message (unless you are floor manager, see below)
-  * _grantFloor_ - If this is addressed to you then take the floor.
+  * _grantFloor_ - If this is addressed to you then take the floor in a similar to receiving an _invite_.
-  * _revokeFloor_ - If this is addressed to you cease all communication and return a _yieldFloor_ event.
+  * _revokeFloor_ - If this is addressed to you, send a _yieldFloor_ event and wait for either a _grantFloor_ or an _utterance_ directed specifically to you as an agent before sending any more events.
-  * _yieldFloor_ - Send this if you are unable to complete an enquiry satisfactorily.
+  * _yieldFloor_ - Ignore this.

+!!!
+REVIEW CONTINUES HERE!!!

-#### 2.2 Minimal Conversation Floor Manager Behaviors
+#### 2.2 Minimal Conversation Floor Manager Behaviors (on Recept of Events)

 OVON-compliant conversation floor managers (including host browsers) agents must support all types in order to be considered fully compliant.\
 \
 The minimal behavior expected from an OVON-compliant conversation floor manager in response to these event types is as follows:

 * _utterance events_ - spoken or written natural language
-  * _utterance_  -  Send this _utterance_ to all current conversants apart from the sender.
+  * _utterance_  -  Send this _utterance_ to all conversants (unless private)
-  * _whisper_ - Send this _whisper_ to the current focal agent.
+  * !!! _whisper_ Send this _utterance_ to all conversants (unless private)

 * _agent control events_  - structured control messages
-  * _invite_ -  Forward the _invite_ to any agent designated by the _to_, otherwise ignore it.
+  * _invite_ -  Forward the _invite_ to any agent designated by the _to_.
   * _bye_ - Remove this agent from the current register of active conversants.
-  * _requestManifest_ - Send this event to any agent designated by the _to_, otherwise send to all active conversants.
-  * _publishManifest_ - Send this event to any agent designated by the _to_, otherwise send to all active conversants.
+Forward this message to all conversants (unless private)
-  * _findAssistant_ - Send this event to any agent designated by the _to_, otherwise send to all active conversants.
+  * _findAssistant_ - Send this event to any agent designated by the _to_ otherwise send to all active conversants.
   * _proposeAssistant_ - Send this event to any agent designated by the _to_, otherwise send to all active conversants.

 * floor management events - giving and taking the floor